List of The Tonight Show Starring Jimmy Fallon games and sketches: The Evolution of ___ Dancing

 In a parody of the viral video hit "The Evolution of Dance", Jimmy and First Lady Michelle Obama performed "The Evolution of Mom Dancing", a series of such dance moves as "The 'Go Shopping, Get Groceries'", "The 'Raise the Roof'", "The 'Sprinkler'", "The 'Just The Hands Part of Single Ladies'", "The 'Where's Your Father?
 (Get Him Back Here!)'", "The 'Pulp Fiction'", "The 'Out of Sync Electric Slide'", and "The 'Dougie'".
 The sketch was in honor of Mrs. Obama's "Let's Move!" campaign to end childhood obesity.

 Later, Jimmy and Justin Timberlake performed "The Evolution of End Zone Dancing", featuring some real touchdown dances like the "'Ickey Shuffle'" and "The 'Dirty Bird'", as well as other dances, such as "The 'Touchdown Robot'", "The 'Old-Timey Railroad Car'", "The 'Earthquake Waiter'", "The 'I Thought I Just Saw Aaron Hernandez'", "The 'Football Spin' (Into The Love Scene From "Ghost")", and "The 'Justin Timberlake' (From 'N Sync)" (the last of which mock-infuriated Timberlake, causing him to shove Jimmy and leave the set).

 Then there was an edition which featured Jimmy and New Jersey Governor Chris Christie performing "The Evolution of Dad Dancing".

 On February 17, 2014, Fallon teamed up with Will Smith for "Evolution of Hip Hop Dancing".

 What's Behind Me?

-Jimmy and a celebrity guest take turns guessing three things and figure out what is behind them in the curtain, that can be silly in there.
+Jimmy and a celebrity guest take turns guessing three things and figure out what is behind them in the curtain, which can be silly in there.